 Why: This language may be OK in your family, but not all families use curse words.
 Be respectful of other campers when you’re outside.
 This includes while you’re having a conversation with your own family and friends around the campfire.

-Other campers can hear almost every word, especially in close quarters like some campgrounds and RV parks.
+Other campers can hear almost every word, especially at campgrounds and RV parks where sites are tight or close together.
 If you’re telling jokes around the campfire and using coarse language, your RV neighbors can hear you.

 And if they have children, they may not appreciate the spicy language.
 Don’t have the attitude that you can say whatever you want at your campsite.
 Be mindful of others.